-These preference values specify the maximum number of CPUs, that your application must have a runtime license, and provide an application icon.
-If you name the preferences file idl.pref and placing it in the bin/bin.x86 subdirectory of your application distribution, IDL will load the preferences when a user double-clicks on the application icon.
+These preference values specify the maximum number of CPUs, the need for a runtime license for your application, and the application icon.
+If you name the preferences file idl.pref and place it in the bin/bin.platform subdirectory of your application distribution (where platform is your platform-specific bin directory), IDL will load the preferences when a user double-clicks on the application icon.